ravi-kumar7/documentation/docs/middleware/react-native.md

     )
 }
 ```
-- `WITHDRAW_AMOUNT` is the method that will contain the amount that a user is trying to withdraw
+- `WITHDRAW_AMOUNT` indicates the amount that a user is trying to withdraw
 - `TRANSACTION_ID` will hold the transaction id for the withdrawal flow

 ## Callback